OS-RSPS/blog/_posts/06-27-23-knowledge-base-rules-and-guidelines/06-27-23-knowledge-base-rules-and-guidelines.md

 >>Bypassing/evasing punishments will not be tolerated and can result in a permanent ban.
 <div class="spacer-small"></div>
 ><div class="command-title">Channels and Bot Usages</div>
->>• Posting unrelated content in channels with specific usages or not using channels as to their intended use will not be tolerated.
+>>• Posting unrelated content in channels with specific usages or not using channels as to their intended use will not be tolerated.<br>
 >>• Utilizing bots with the intent to abuse their permissions will not be tolerated.